pivpn/pivpn/LatestUpdate.md

 # Information of Latest updates

 This file has the objective of describing the major changes for each merge from test to master in a similar way as a patch release notes.

 Everytime Test branch is merged into master, a new entry should be created with the date and changes being merged.

+## Nov 4th 2020

+- Official support for Ubuntu Server 20.04 on Raspberry Pi (32-bit and 64-bit).
+- Handle special characters better when managing OpenVPN clients.
+- Show expired OpenVPN certificates as such when using 'pivpn -l'.
+- Improved OpenVPN and WireGuard availability detection.
+- Reload WireGuard instead of restarting so it doesn't kick existing clients.

 ## Jul 24th 2020